-[Steven Huss-Lederman]Steven Huss-Lederman (219 Science Center, 363–2071; email@example.com) Associate Professor.
+[Steven Huss-Lederman Update]Steven Huss-Lederman (219 Science Center, 363–2071; email@example.com) Associate Professor.
 B.S. (chemistry) University of Maryland, Ph.D. (chemical physics) California Institute of Technology.
 His thesis concerned algorithms for computer statistical models to understand vibration in molecules.
 From 1987 to 1995, he was co-principal investigator at the Supercomputing Research Center for projects on parallel algorithms for distributed memory computers.
 He is co-author of 3 books on a standard for computer message-passing and of 21 articles on parallel computer architecture, quantum molecular dynamics, and Strassen's algorithm for matrix multiplication.
-For 1995–2000 he was Associate Scientist and Faculty Associate in the Computer Sciences Dept. of the University of Wisconsin–Madison.
-His interdisciplinary interests include linking CS courses to other disciplines; technology, ethics and privacy; and bicycles safety education.
-In 2009-2010 he did sabbatical work in Oaxaca, Mexico.
+From 1995–2000, he was Associate Scientist and Faculty Associate in the Computer Sciences Dept. of the University of Wisconsin–Madison.
+His interdisciplinary interests include linking CS courses to other disciplines; technology, ethics and privacy; and bicycle safety education.
+In 2009-2010, he did sabbatical work in Oaxaca, Mexico.
 Web site: http://www.beloit.edu/computerscience/faculty/huss/